 A gas giant is a large planet composed mostly of gases, such as hydrogen and helium, with a relatively small rocky core.
 The gas giants of our solar system are Jupiter, Saturn, Uranus and Neptune.
 These four large planets, also called jovian planets after Jupiter, reside in the outer part of the solar system past the orbits of Mars and the asteroid belt.
-Jupiter and Saturn are substantially larger than Uranus and Neptune, revealing that the pairs of planets have a somewhat different composition.
+Jupiter and Saturn are substantially larger than Uranus and Neptune, and each pair of planets has a somewhat different composition.

-Although there are only four large planets in our own solar system, astronomers have discovered thousands outside of it, particularly using NASA's Kepler space telescope.
+Although there are only four large planets in our solar system, astronomers have discovered thousands outside of it, particularly using NASA's Kepler Space Telescope.
 These exoplanets (as they are called) are being examined to learn more about how our solar system came to be.

-Saturn is about nine times Earth's radius and is characterized by large rings; their formation circumstances are unknown.
+Saturn is about nine times Earth's radius and is characterized by large rings; how they formed is unknown.
 It has 53 known moons and nine more awaiting confirmation, according to NASA.
 Like Jupiter, it is mostly made up of hydrogen and helium that surround a dense core and was also tracked by ancient cultures.
-Its atmosphere is similar to Jupiter’s.
+Its atmosphere is similar to Jupiter's.
 [Related: Planet Saturn: Facts About Saturn’s Rings, Moons & Size]

 Uranus has a radius about four times that of Earth's.
 It is the only planet tilted on its side, and it also rotates backward relative to every planet but Venus, implying a huge collision disrupted it long ago.
 The planet has 27 moons, and its atmosphere is made up of hydrogen, helium and methane, according to NASA.
 It was discovered by William Herschel in 1781.
 [Related: Planet Uranus: Facts About Its Name, Moons & Orbit]